-Yes.
+Baker: Yes.
 It wasn't quite right, but it stimulated the thinking.

 Manaker: Yes.
 That's right.
-And, in fact, I think this whole program, even though, as I think in thoughts, ideas, working, and gave them tools, gave them materials, so that if they weren't interested particularly in the human viruses and such stuff, per se, there were a lot of ancillary activities that went on.
+And, in fact, I think this whole program, even though, as I think in your questions you mentioned that, did everything in the world to stimulate peoples' thoughts, ideas, working, and gave them tools, gave them materials, so that if they weren't interested particularly in the human viruses and such stuff, per se, there were a lot of ancillary activities that went on.
 The simian virus-40, for example, coming out of there, provided genetic information because it was a rather small genome.
 You can get in there and work with it.
 And some of these other things.
 The reverse transcriptase production down there in the Florida laboratories, providing this material to people working up in the various labs here--our own, right here at NCI--I think was a godsend.
 These things were really quite important.